 It says: “The NCSC’s work on this topic relates purely to Huawei equipment in the UK’s telecoms network.
 It doesn’t directly affect the Huawei technology you use at home, such as smartphones, laptops, and tablets.
 However, the May 2020 announcement from the US will have other consequences for your use of Huawei technology, that you may want to consider.”

-The online advice catered both companies and individuals, yet it goes on to unequivocally discuss phones and tablets:
+The online advice catered to both companies and individuals, yet it goes on to unequivocally discuss phones and tablets:

 “Existing Huawei devices shouldn’t be affected – all your apps should continue to work, and your phone/laptop/tablet should keep getting security updates for its normal lifetime.
 But from now on, new Huawei devices won’t be able to use Google applications or services; for example the Play Store, Maps, YouTube, or Google Assistant.”

 Huawei’s customers went in awe with the announcement and they asked the brand in their online forum.
-The company replied in its tweet as: “Hi, the announcement does not affect our consumer products.
+The company replied in its tweet: “Hi, the announcement does not affect our consumer products.
 We will continue to provide the best technology to our millions of consumers in the UK and around the world, and we have an innovative roadmap of future products which we’re excited to bring to the UK soon.”

 This is due to the fact that Huawei works in two halves, not just as a single entity.
 The one part of the organization works in the background, powering smartphones and broadband networks, and one that makes consumer products.